Date: May 1, 2018

 Learn more about wood, vinyl, and composite garage door materials so you can make an educated decision when spending money on improving your home.

-Because there is such an abundance of wood species to choose from, selecting a wood for your garage door can be intimidating, but it doesn’t have to be!
+Because there is such an abundance of wood species to choose from, selecting a wooden garage door can be intimidating, but it doesn’t have to be!
 When picking out your wood type, it is important to consider unique characteristics, color ranges, and grain patterns.
-Be sure to also keep availability, size, and price in mind to ensure you stay within your desired budget.
+Be sure to also keep availability, garage door size, and price in mind to ensure you stay within your desired budget.
 Our most popular wood choices are:

 Red Grandis is a versatile, fast-growing hardwood from the Eucalyptus tree that is native to coastal Australia.
 It is a premium-quality hardwood that is consistently stable, an excellent exterior hardwood, and has the ability to hold paint well.